 The BCM2711 chip continues to use the heat spreading technology started with the BCM2837B0, which provides better thermal management.

-A preliminary datasheet for the BCM2711 can be found here.
+A datasheet for the BCM2711 can be found here.

 Some technical details